-It's always nice when we manage to save money on our utility bills, but you should know there’s a way to keep costs down, even when you're out of the house.
+We all like saving money on our monthly utility bills, but it just so happens there’s a way to keep costs down, even when you're out of the house.

-The secret is your thermostat.
+The key is your thermostat.
 By making the most out of your thermostat, you can structure its daily schedule around your personal preferences.
-That means you can have different temperature settings for when you’re home, away or even when you’re asleep.
+You can create a number of automated temperature settings for when you’re at home, away or even when you’re sleeping.

 While at Home

-When you’re home, you want a nice range of pleasant temperatures.
-That’s why it’s best to set your thermostat lower in the summer if you're indoors to make the most of the cool air.
+When you’re home, you want comfortable temperatures.
+For the most part, you probably have your thermostat lower in the summer if you're indoors to appreciate the cool air.

-But the ideal temperature for the summer is actually around 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you'll avoid the worst of summer while keeping your energy bill more manageable.
+But in terms of energy efficiency, the best range for when you're in your home during the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
+With this adjustment, you'll keep cool while keeping your energy bill more manageable.

-When setting the temperature for when you are out of the house in summer, it's extremely common to move the thermostat higher than you would if you were in the house.
+When it comes to setting the temperature for when you are out of the house in summer, it's extremely common to move the thermostat higher than you would if you were in the house.

-If your home is in a shady spot in a cooler climate, you can set the thermostat to temperatures as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees when you or a family member return.
-This way, your air conditioning unit won’t be working overtime to keep an empty house cool.
+If your home is in a shady spot in a cooler climate, you can set the thermostat to temperatures as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees after you return.
+This way, your air conditioning system isn't working around the clock to provide cooling for a bunch of empty rooms.

-For a full night's rest during summer weather, you want a nice cool temperature.
+To enjoy a good night's sleep during the summer, you want a nice cool temperature.
 You should try and keep things between 68-72 degrees Fahrenheit.
-You won't have to worry about getting too hot or too cold while you're trying to sleep.
+You won't have to worry about getting too hot or too cold when you are trying to get some rest.

-- Put in a smart thermostat: Switching to a smart thermostat in the summer can lower energy costs since it can plan your temperature adjustments according to your lifestyle and personal preferences.
-They can lower the temperature while you are home or sleeping, while allowing it to get warmer when no one is around.
-With reliable brands like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
-Planning smart thermostat installation in your Greater Richmond home is an effortless way to set the correct temperature no matter where you are.
+- Install a smart thermostat: Switching to a smart thermostat in the summer can lower energy costs by automatically adjusting to your lifestyle and idea of what comfortable is.
+They can lower the temperature while you are home or sleeping, before allowing it to get warmer when the house is empty.
+With reliable brands like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures no matter where you are.

-- Update your existing HVAC system: A new HVAC system can save money in the long run.
-With greater energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to reach your preferred temperatures.
-Air conditioning installation in Greater Richmond is a great way to beat the heat in the summer.
+- Upgrade your HVAC system: A new HVAC system can save money in the long run.
+If a system boasts high energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to achieve comfortable temperatures.
+Air conditioning installation in [siteinfo field="msa"] is a breeze for experienced professionals like [siteinfo field="name"]

-- Schedule annual AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Greater Richmond can have a serious effect on your total monthly energy use.
-If you stay on top of cleaning key components like the coils, checking for damage and keeping vents clear of dust and debris, you may notice your HVAC system run more efficiently.
-Increasing efficiency also limits strain on important or delicate components and lowers operational costs, lowering total energy use and eventually the total monthly bill.
+- Stay on top of routine AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in [targetlocation] can have a serious effect on your total monthly energy use.
+With regular cleaning of the coils, checking for damage and keeping vents clear of dust and debris, this can help your HVAC system run more efficiently.
+Increasing efficiency also limits strain on key parts and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

-- Replace your air filter regularly: Cleaning or replacing the air filter regularly saves money by keeping airflow as smooth and consistent as possible.
-When filters are old and less effective, your air conditioner will have to work harder, and the strain can reduce the system’s life span and cause breakdowns.
+- Replace your air filter regularly: A regular schedule for cleaning or replacing the HVAC system's air filter saves money by improving airflow.
+When filters are clogged with dirt and debris, an AC unit has to work harder, and the strain can reduce the system’s life span and result in breakdowns.

-- Check your attic insulation: Insulation is a crucial component for any energy-efficient home, securing the hot air outside and the cool air inside during the summer.
-The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in southern states should have at least 13-14 inches of insulation, while those in northern U.S. states should have 16-18 inches.
+- Check your attic insulation: Insulation is one of the key components in any energy-efficient home, keeping the hot air outside and the cool air inside during the summer.
+The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should have at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

 - Review your ventilation: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Watching for signs of leaks and sealing them can help with both these issues.
+Checking your ductwork for leaks and sealing them can fix both of those problems.

-- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
-You should also check for any gaps around windows, doors and even outdoor fixtures.
-Devoting time and effort to sealing leaks now can help you save a lot in the long term.
+- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
+Making time to seal leaks now can help you save a lot in the long run.